dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-csharp[](index/samples/1.x/TodoApiSample/Startup.cs?name=snippet_FactoryFilter&highlight=6-11)]

-To use filtering to prevent all logs from being written for a particular category, specify `LogLevel.None` as the minimum log level for that category.
+To prevent all logs from being written for a particular category, specify `LogLevel.None` as the minimum log level.
 The integer value of `LogLevel.None` is 6, which is higher than `LogLevel.Critical` (5).

 The `WithFilter` extension method is provided by the [Microsoft.Extensions.Logging.Filter](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Filter) NuGet package.
 The method returns a new `ILoggerFactory` instance that will filter the log messages passed to all logger providers registered with it.
 It doesn't affect any other `ILoggerFactory` instances, including the original `ILoggerFactory` instance.